joladev/variadic.me/posts/2012-02-24-adventures-in-parsec.markdown

 This will be the first in a series of little Haskell "tutorials".
 Together we will re-write an old script of mine.
 You probably need to know a little bit of Haskell, the more the better, but if you are already an avid Haskeller the series might be too basic.

-If you want to learn the basics of Haskell I can warmly recommend [Learn You A Haskell][lyah] (also available as dead tree).
-Many of the chapters in this book bears reading more than once!
-Already read it?
-Want to learn more about how to build stuff?
-[Real World Haskell][rwh] is an amazing book to move on with, filled to the brim with practical exercises and advice (and I've used it for reference heavily while writing this).
-Again, available in print.
+If you want to learn the basics of Haskell I can warmly recommend [Learn You A Haskell][lyah].
+This book bears reading more than once!
+And then, to learn more about how to build stuff; [Real World Haskell][rwh] is an amazing book to move on with, filled to the brim with practical exercises and advice (and I've used it for reference heavily while originally writing this script).

 ### The Case Study

-The [Apache Web Server][apache2] is probably the world's most common web server. , it logs each request it handles with some information.
-Although big IT companies may be very good at using such information, for most of the rest of us the logs just lay there growing.
-Let's see if we can't find extract some interesting information from them!
-If you don't have access to a log file yourself but want to follow the tutorials, you can download this [sample one][samplelog].
+The [Apache Web Server][apache2] is probably the world's most common web server, and like most web servers, it logs each request it handles with some information.
+Although big IT companies may be very good at using such information, for most of the rest of us the logs just lie there growing.
+Let's see if we can't extract some interesting information from them!
 The log format we're working with is the [Apache combined log format][combinedlog].
 Here is an example line:

     192.168.1.80 - - [18/Feb/2011:20:21:30 +0100] "GET / HTTP/1.0" 503 2682 "-" "-"